NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/04_writing-av-metadata.md

 *output_file* | path, name and extension of the output file (make sure it's different than the source filename so there are no conflicts!)

 3. Using the format in Step #2, try to update other metadata in other provided sample files.
 NB: assigning an empty value ("") will delete metadata from the field.
-Reading the [`-metadata` docs](http://ffmpeg.org/ffmpeg.html#Main-options) for more information and check out the resources in the next section for tag IDs.
+Review the [`-metadata` docs](http://ffmpeg.org/ffmpeg.html#Main-options) for more information and check out the resources in the next section for metadata tag IDs and more command examples.

 ## Recommended resources